JTF-Bravo concludes aerial deliveries in response to Hurricane Iota

-In partnership with Honduran forces, members from the 1-228th Aviation Regiment and other units assigned to Joint Task Force-Bravo, Soto Cano Air Base, traveled to forward operating location Aguacate Airfield, east of Catacamas, Honduras, utilizing CH-47 Chinooks and UH-60 Black Hawks to deliver humanitarian aid food and supply items to isolated communities, Nov.
-23 to Dec.
-2, 2020.
-JTF-B conducted aerial operations in response to Hurricane Iota while delivering 160,000 pounds of humanitarian aid to the hardest hit communities in Eastern Honduras.
-JTF-B remains ready to respond to crises with life-saving and other unique capabilities to meet the immediate needs of countries in the region.
+In partnership with Honduran forces, Joint Task Force-Bravo loads CH-47 Chinooks and UH-60 Black Hawks assigned to the 1-228th Aviation Regiment, with humanitarian aid food and supply items to be delivered to isolated communities in Eastern Honduras, Dec.
+1, 2020.
+JTF-B is conducting aerial operations in response to Hurricane Iota and remains ready to respond to crises with life-saving and other unique capabilities to meet the immediate needs of countries in the region.
 (U.S. Air Force video by Tech.
 Sgt.
 Chris Drzazgowski)

 |Date Taken: